Adrigamer2950/osu-discord-widget/README.md

 This tool has only been tested on Linux X64.
 There could be issues on other platforms

 # Usage

-To run the app you'll have to execute this command:

 ```bash
 ./gradlew runReleaseExecutablePLATFORM